-This publication describes the tax benefits available to those involved in Operation Desert Shield/Desert Storm and includes the latest legislative and administrative changes.
+This publication describes the tax benefits available to those involved in Operation Desert Shield, Operation Desert Storm, or stationed in the Persian Gulf area combat zone and includes the latest legislative and administrative changes.
 It also includes a Question and Answer section that will help explain many of the relief provisions that apply to those who have served or are serving in the combat zone, to members of the military reserves not serving in the combat zone, and to those who had to leave the Persian Gulf area because of the conflict.